Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 But you have to try and figure out what works for YOU!

-Being both a gastroenterologist and IBS sufferer, I found “Exploring and trying differen treatment approaches is the best way to control your IBS” and related issues such as loss of appetite.
+As a gastroenterologist and an IBS sufferer, I found “Exploring and trying different treatment approaches is the best way to control your IBS” and related issues such as loss of appetite.

 Action steps:

-• Second, Try Cognitive Behavioral Therapy for IBS (One of the most effective and most underrated therapy for IBS). and the beauty of CBT is it can be performed completely online without wasting your time with local therapists.
+• Second, Try Cognitive Behavioral Therapy for IBS (One of the most effective and underrated therapies for IBS).
+And the beauty of CBT is that it can be performed completely online without wasting time with local therapists.

-• Third, if the above approaches fail, ask your doctor about anti-anxiety medications that can help you with your IBS and lost appetite.
+• Third, if the above approaches fail, ask your doctor about anti-anxiety medications to help you with your IBS and lost appetite.

 1- Best Hypnotherapy for IBS and lost appetite: This affordable, industry-leading hypnosis company (hypnosis) has two great programs you can start with

-And the good news is that they have 60 days money-back guarantee if it doesn’t work for you.
+And the good news is that they have a 60-day money-back guarantee if it doesn’t work for you.

 2- Best CBT Online service: